 A powder-based contouring palette.
-During summer time when skin tends to get more moist or oily, I prefer to use powder based contouring products.
+During the summertime when the skin tends to get more moist or oily, I prefer to use powder-based contouring products.
 They work best to avoid makeup from sliding and melting like creams, they’re are also great for setting liquid and cream foundations.
 My favorite part of this palette is the highlighters on the far right.
 The top one having a whiter undertone with gold speckles and the bottom is more pinky/peachy.
 The remaining shades were a little too much of a match to my caramel skin tone and came out too light on me.
 I’ll have to try them during winter months when my skin is paler.
 They will work best for fair and lighter skin tones.
-It’s unfortunate they only have this version, would be nice to have one that is maybe a couple shades deeper of each pan.
+It’s unfortunate they only have this version, would be nice to have one that is maybe a couple of shades deeper of each pan.
 I do love how smooth and creamy they apply and are easily blendable.

 Makeup Revolution Ultra Contour Palette

 A range of 32 shades of eyeshadows.
 Some may look monochromatic with slight intensity, which I believe gives it versatility so they can be used on different skin tones.
 Great for makeup artists that need variety when working with different clientele.
-The formula was also smooth and creamy, easily blendable and come in matte and shiny shades.
+The formula was also smooth and creamy, easily blendable, and come in matte and shiny shades.